-What Data does Prediction Use?
+Prediction Source Data: PCAP/PCAPng

+AGILITY ingests PCAP /PCAPng files for prediction.
+PCAP /PCAPng files for import can include encapsulated packets starting from the data link layer up to application layer protocols used for prediction purposes.

+Filtering Requirements

-AGILITY uses pcap or pcapng files for prediction.
-The pcap(ng) file can include encapsulated packets starting from the data link layer up to application layer protocols used for prediction purposes.
-Users can filter out unrelated protocol layers, messages or conversations using any suitable filtering tool such as tshark before submitting them for ingestion by AGILITY.
-The important thing is that similar filtering must be applied for prediction and training purposes.
+Users can filter out unrelated protocol layers, messages, or conversations using any suitable filtering tool such as tshark before submitting them for ingestion.
+Similar filtering must be applied across all prediction and training source data.

+Format a single PCAP/PCAPng file

+To format a single PCAP/PCAPng file corresponding to a single test for import: f

-Single pcap(ng) file in a directory
+Place the file in a directory.

-In the simplest form, the user submits a single pcap(ng) file corresponding to a single test.
-The file is placed in a directory.
-As a best practice, it is advised to name the directory with a unique name indicating the corresponding test.
+Give the directory a unique name that indicates the corresponding test.
+For example: